bouk/staticfiles/README.md

 ### `func ModTime(name string) time.Time`

-`ModTime` returns the modification file of the original file.
+`ModTime` returns the modification time of the original file.
 This can be useful for caching purposes.

 ### `NotFound http.Handler`